google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 [Chromestatus Tracker](https://www.chromestatus.com/feature/5760965337415680) &#124;
 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=659464)

-## Remove EME from unsecurecContexts
+## Remove EME from unsecure contexts

 Some usages of [Encrypted Media Extenions (EME)](https://developer.mozilla.org/en-US/docs/Web/API/Encrypted_Media_Extensions_API) expose digital rights management implementations that are not open source, involve access to persistent unique identifiers, and/or run unsandboxed or with privileged access.
 Security risks are increased sites exposed via insecure HTTP because they can be attacked by anyone on the channel.
 Additionally, permissions for an insecure HTTP site can be explited when explicit permissions are required.